Church of the Holy Transfiguration of Christ-on-the-Mount

-The Church of the Holy Transfiguration of Christ on the Mount is a modest, single-room, hand-built wooden church near the summit of Meads Mountain in Woodstock, New York, originally constructed c.
+The Church of the Holy Transfiguration of Christ on the Mount is a modest, single-room, hand-built wooden Western Orthodox church near the summit of Meads Mountain in Woodstock, New York, originally constructed c.
 1891 by George Mead, his son, William Mead and his son's wife, Anna Della Mead.
-Services in the Sarum Rite of the Western Orthodox (Catholic) tradition are held each Sunday morning.
+The church is a parish of the Old Calendarist Autonomous Orthodox Metropolia of North and South America and the British Isles.
+Services in the Sarum Rite tradition are held each Sunday morning.

 The church is purported to be the repository of a Marian weeping icon.
 In the 1960s, Father Francis, the much-beloved "hippie priest", here welcomed hippies who had congregated in town during those years that culminated in the famous art and music festival.
 Fr.
-Francis began the practice of this lesser known branch of Catholicism, which acknowledges the Pope as an earthly spiritual leader but, unlike classical Roman Catholicism, does not consider the Pope to be supreme or infallible.
+Francis was a bishop of Old Catholicism, which acknowledges the Pope as an earthly spiritual leader but, unlike classical Roman Catholicism, does not consider the Pope to be supreme or infallible, before becoming Western Orthodox under the Russian Exarchate of North America and later the Ukrainian Autocephalous Orthodox Church in Exile.

-The church has been placed on the National Register of Historic Places, due in meaningful part to the devoted efforts of Father Deacon John Nelson, an understudy of Fr.
-Francis and peer of contemporary spiritual leaders who reverently maintained the Church until his death on August 1, 2017.
+The church has been placed on the National Register of Historic Places, due in meaningful part to the devoted efforts of Deacon John Nelson, an understudy of Fr.
+Francis and peer of contemporary spiritual leaders who reverently maintained the church until his death on August 1, 2017.
 Fr.
 John's remains were committed to the earth alongside the structure following a traditional requiem Mass.